Elly Randriamampionona: Career

 Randriamampionona started playing at a young age with Sporting Club Antsiranana before joining ASCB Boeny in 2014.
 In 2017, he won the Malagasy N1A and the President's Cup.
 In 2018, Randriamampionona signed with GNBC.
 He won the 2019 championship with the team and qualified for the BAL Qualifying Tournaments.
 There, he helped his team qualify for the first-ever Basketball Africa League (BAL) season.

 In October 2022, he played on loan for COSPN in the 2023 BAL qualification.

+On 30 October 2023, he won his third N1A title with GNBC, following a 89-71 win over ASCUT.
+Randriamampionona was named the Final MVP after his 43-point and 17-rebound performance.

 National team career

 Randriamampionona plays for the Madagascar senior national team.
 He has been a member of the U15, U18 and U20 teams as well.

 3x3 basketball

 Randriamampionona has represented Madagascar in 3x3 basketball.
 On December 4, he won gold at the 2022 FIBA 3x3 Africa Cup and was named MVP as well after scoring a total of 34 points over the tournament.